Firebase Cloud Messaging

 Google's Build App Server Send Requests explains how to send messages with your app server.

 This article provided an overview of Firebase Cloud Messaging (FCM).
 It explained the various credentials that are used to identify and authorize messaging between app servers and client apps.
-It illustrated the registration and downstream messaging scenarios, and it detailed the steps for registering your app with FCM in order to use FCM services.
+It illustrated the registration and downstream messaging scenarios, and it detailed the steps for registering your app with FCM to use FCM services.